 The Service-Learning Travel Scholarship from the Service-learning Program funds travel for IU-Bloomington students who are participating in service-learning courses or service related activities that require domestic or international travel for service-learning projects.
 Deadline: November 11, 2016 for spring; March 24, 2017 for summer.

 The Summer Instructional Development Fellowship (SIDF) program supports faculty members’ efforts to enhance student learning by encouraging innovative approaches to instruction and the development of measurable learning outcomes.
-The 2015 SIDF program focuses on developing innovative course designs that connect directly with specific goals of the IUB Strategic Plan.
-Extended Deadline: March 16, 2015.
+Extended Deadline: March 11, 2016.

 Related Grants and Awards